NHartMusic/d3_budget_planner/README.md

 # d3_budget_planner
-This is a project based off of the first main course project from The Net Ninja's Udemy Course on D3/Firebase.
-It is an interactive budget planner with a donut chart interface.
+This is an interactive budget planner with a donut chart interface, made with D3.js and a couple third party plugins for the legend and tooltips.